Polysyndeton: Rhetorical use

+Polysyndeton may also be used for emphasis; repeated conjunctions.
+When and is used frequently in a list, for example, it may have the effect of producing a catalog of individual, discrete items.
+However, the urgency from polysyndeton may be absent in cases where not only the last conjunction is needed; for example, the tenth commandment of Moses ("You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor" as written in Exodus 20:17) excessively uses "or," but, as it is for clarification, the effect is lost.

+Polysyndeton may be used with any conjunction; while normally being used with coordinating conjunctions, subordinating conjunctions or conjunctive adverbs may be used.
+For example, in the following geometric theorem, the conjunctive adverb then is polysyndetically added: "If both of the lines A and C are parallel to the line B, then the lines A and C are parallel to one another."

 Examples

 In ancient Greek literature, authors such as Homer used polysyndeton to add rhythm, build tension, or create meaning and complexity to their works.
 For example, conjunctions like “και” (and) or “δε” (but) repeat frequently.

 A passage from the Book of Genesis (1:24–25) gives an instance of the stately effect of polysyndeton:

 And God said, "Let the earth bring forth the living creature after his kind, cattle, and creeping thing, and beast of the earth after his kind."
 And it was so.
 And God made the beast of the earth after his kind and cattle after their kind, and everything that creeps upon the earth to its kind.
 And God saw that it was good.

-Author Ernest Hemingway employs the conjunction "and" to convey "a flow and continuity of experience" in a passage from his short story "After the Storm":